 The California Monterey Peninsula is on the northern part of California’s Central Coast. about 2 hours south of San Francisco and about 6 hours north of Los Angeles.
-It consists of Carmel, Monterey, Pacific Grove, and Pebble Beach.
+It consists of Carmel (Carmel-By-The-Sea and Carmel Valley), Monterey, Pacific Grove, and Pebble Beach.
 The area is well known for its beautiful rugged shores, steep slopes, and beaches.

 When we are in the area, we return to some of our favorite Monterey Peninsula restaurants time and time again.
 Are you a first-time visitor or just looking for something new?
-Here is a summary of places we have eaten listed alphabetically within each geography.
+Here is an updated 2023 summary of places we have eaten listed alphabetically within each geography.
 As a reminder, menus and chefs frequently change.
 What you get may not be the same as our experience.

 We had a passable but uninspired lunch here of sustainable food.
 But while we were less than thrilled by the food, the setting just about made up for it.
 We were given a window table, in a bit of an alcove, surrounded on three sides by windows over the bay.
 The table came with its own set of binoculars and a wildlife identification chart that kept us occupied through much of the meal.